danialtoor/SwiftCart/README.md

 ## SwiftCart

-SwiftCart is an ecommerce platform built using React and .NET Api
+SwiftCart is an ecommerce platform built using React and .NET API